 80 hours after six months (to be used by the one-year anniversary.)

 All part-time staff receives:

-- Half of his/her allowed vacation after six months, to be used before the first anniversary date.
+Half of their allowed vacation after six months, to be used before the first anniversary date.
 Allowed vacation means a block of time equal to the number of hours worked per week.

-- On the second anniversary of hire, s/he should receive 2 additional hours per year until s/he is 10 hours over the number of hours s/he works each week.
+On the second anniversary of hire, they should receive 2 additional hours per year until they have 10 hours over the number of hours they work each week.

-For example, someone who works 24 hours a week would be awarded half of his/her hours in six months (12) to be used before his/her anniversary date.
+For example, someone who works 24 hours a week would be awarded half of their hours in six months (12) to be used before their anniversary date.
 The following year, the vacation would be the full 24 hours.
-On the second anniversary of hire, s/he would have 26 hours of vacation, etc., until s/he reaches 34 hours.
+On the second anniversary of hire, they would have 26 hours of vacation, etc., until their account reaches 34 hours.

 Guidelines for Scheduling Leave Time

-Employees are required to schedule vacation leave at least one week in advance with his or her supervisor to ensure coverage of the public service schedule.
+Employees are required to request vacation leave by the 20th of the previous month with the Patron Services Coordinator or the Library Director to ensure coverage of the public service schedule.
+Vacation leave requested with less advance notice will be approved on a case-by-case basis.
 Leave must be taken in no smaller than 30-minute increments.